NRI Income Tax & Compliance

 • On the Information for remittance to non-resident page, choose "mode of submission" and the assessment year.

-• Now, from the Form 15CA, you need to choose Parts A, B, and C of the form.
-Here is what information you need to mention as per your selected form part:
+• Now, in Form 15CA, select Parts A, B, and C. Here is the information you need to mention as per your selected form part:

 • Part A